-If you sell a physical product, you can reduce risk for customers by offering a guarantee that the product you sell will meet their expectations.
+If you sell a physical product, you can reduce the risk for customers by offering a guarantee that the product you sell will meet their expectations.
 The more customers feel they’re protected against risks, the more positively they’re likely to view your brand (and by extension, your product).

 Brands like JanSport have taken this to the extreme by offering lifetime warranties on many of their products.
-While your guarantee doesn’t need to last a lifetime, demonstrating that you’re there for your customers goes a long way towards creating positive sentiment.
+While your guarantee doesn’t need to last a lifetime, demonstrating that you’re there for your customers goes a long way towards creating a positive sentiment.

 Create an automated onboarding email sequence